Active Directory FSMO roles in Windows

-- Windows clients (workstations and member servers) and down-level clients that have installed the distributed services client package do not perform directory writes (such as password changes) preferentially at the DC that has advertised itself as the PDC; they use any DC for the domain.
+- Windows clients (workstations and member servers) and down-level clients that have installed the distributed services client package don't perform directory writes (such as password changes) preferentially at the DC that has advertised itself as the PDC.
+They use any DC for the domain.

 - Once backup domain controllers (BDCs) in down-level domains are upgraded to Windows 2000, the PDC emulator receives no down-level replica requests.

 - Windows clients (workstations and member servers) and down-level clients that have installed the distributed services client package use the Active Directory to locate network resources.
-They do not require the Windows NT Browser service.
+They don't require the Windows NT Browser service.

 Infrastructure master FSMO role